-TTC can save \$27,500We have advised TTC management to review theseby cancelling unusedservices and discontinue those that are not required.
-If halfwireless linesof the 166 unused lines are cancelled, the TTC could save up to \$27,500 annually.
+TTC can save \$27,500 by cancelling unused wireless lines

+We have advised TTC management to review these services and discontinue those that are not required.
+If half of the 166 unused lines are cancelled, the TTC could save up to \$27,500 annually.